 - Modern features such as filtered inbox, swipe gestures, snooze, etc.

-- Search is really slow.
+- The search is really slow.

 - Some advanced options like muting a thread are missing.